 Know that healthy kittens can survive several hours without food as long as they are warm.
 Neonatal kittens are much more at risk of hypothermia than they are of starvation.
-During typical ‘kitten season’ (during the late spring and summer months), waiting a longer time to see if mom will come back is usually very safe.
+During ‘kitten season’ (typically during the late spring and summer months), waiting a longer time to see if mom will come back is usually very safe.

 WHY SHOULD REMOVING NEONATAL KITTENS BE A LAST RESORT?

 In most cases, removing the kittens away from where their mother is most likely going to return may end up putting them in even greater danger.
 Below are some of the the main reasons people use to justify prematurely taking kittens they find:

 People prematurely remove kittens they believe to be orphaned with the preconceived idea that a "shelter will take them."

 If you take motherless neonatal kittens to a shelter, they will be euthanized unless there is an experienced bottle feeder available.
 There are simply too many kittens and not enough time or resources to care for them.
 Neonatal kittens do NOT thrive in a shelter environment—even with a mom.
 Kittens that are this young have close to no immune system, so the risk of disease, illness, and stress-induced problems is unbelievably high.
 These factors often make tiny kittens the most at-risk animals for being euthanized in shelters.